obifarin/papers-ml/Probabilistic Modeling/Bayesian_Hierarchical_Model_for_Learning_Natural_Scene.md

 <img src="images/BHM_NS_graphical_model.png" width=200 align="center">

-- 	After learning the model parameters, then given a new image the classification algorithm is the following: c = arg⁡max⁡ p(x | c, θ, β)
+- 	After learning the model parameters, then given a new image the classification algorithm is the following:<br>
+c = arg⁡max⁡ p(x | c, θ, β)

 That is, the class that maximizes the likelihood of the image over the stated parameters.